 Review options with client

-Create availability spreadsheet using key determining factors (e.g. dates, price, size, etc.)
+Create availability spreadsheet using key determining factors (e.g. dates, price, size, etc.).
+Compare sites and use an example scoring system to evaluate which event venue best meets your needs.

 Schedule site visit and inspection with client